 One of the most important functions of the WSFA has been to act as the representative of Fairs to the Legislature of Washington State.
-Your Board has worked tirelessly on an annual campaign to keep Fairs and Fair Funding in the hearts and minds of our Legislators.

 Each Fair is encouraged to have an active Legislative Committee or assigned persons to work closely with the WSFA.